 HMRC MLR Concession for VAs – VAProMag campaign to make Money Laundering Regulations advice much clearer for virtual assistants and gain a small concession for those on low incomes doing small amounts of bookkeeping work.

 Let me know if you think I’ve missed anything… Please don’t be offended if I have – or perhaps there’s something you feel should be included?
 Drop me a line!
-First written July 2013 – updated March 2019.
+First written July 2013 – edited in March 2022.